 SWAN Day/Support Women Artists Now Day has been an international initiative designed to showcase the power and diversity of women’s creativity.
 Every year since 2008 people around the world have been invited to create events that celebrate women artists during the months of March and April.
-The program has had four goals:
+The program has had five goals:

 - To shine a spotlight on women artists – especially artists who are often marginalized by mainstream arts and media organizations because of their race, class, sexual preference, gender identity, disability or other issues.